 Topics allow you to categorize catalogue items in a hierarchical fashion (ex. materials, country of origin, genres).
 You can then leverage this multi-dimensional categorization within your frontend(s).
 For instance, you could allow users to view all your wines from Italy, or all vegetarian recipes.
 You could separate different types of blog posts for enhanced browsing (article, recipe, release announcement).

-To get started with creating a new topic map, click the Topic Maps button on the left-hand side of the screen of the PIM UI.
+Within the Crystallize App, you can click the Topic Maps button on the left-hand side of the screen.
+You can also bring up the command palette with CTRL+K or ⌘+K and type “Topics.”
 From here, you can either click the plus sign button (+) or the + Create topic map button.
 Type in a name for the topic map, then hit Enter or click Create.